kavia-common/product-support-assistant-33464-33473/qa_agent_frontend/README.md

 Modern, minimalistic single-page app for a product support assistant.
 Users can ask natural language questions and see concise answers, with a history panel, error notifications, and optional feedback.

+## Production build and proxy/sub-path hosting
+- Run: `npm run build` to generate `build/`.
+- This project sets `"homepage": "."` in package.json so Create React App emits relative asset URLs.
+This ensures `/proxy/<port>/` or other sub-path reverse proxies load assets like `static/js/main.*.js` correctly.
+- To serve locally: `npx serve -s build` (or any static server).
+- For cloud IDEs that mount at `/proxy/3002/`, serve the `build/` folder and ensure the server responds to the sub-path.
+Relative assets will work without additional changes.

 ## Features
 - User input for natural language questions
 - Concise answer rendering